-Integrative Medicine at Riverside brings together evidence-based complementary therapies with leading-edge cancer treatment.
-Simply put, Integrative Medicine focuses on the whole person - body, mind and spirit - not just his or her disease.
-This combined approach to care, particularly where it involves managing the side effects of cancer and its treatment, has been demonstrated to enhance quality of life for a wide range of people, and has become a growing component of the Cancer Care program that is offered at no cost.
+Integrative medicine at Riverside brings together evidence-based complementary therapies with leading-edge cancer treatment.
+Simply put, integrative medicine focuses on the whole person - body, mind and spirit - not just the disease.
+This combined approach to care has been shown to enhance quality of life for a wide range of people, particularly in the area of managing the side effects of cancer and its treatment.
+Integrative care has become a growing component of the Cancer Care program that is offered at no cost.

-The Integrative Medicine team is comprised of certified oncology nurses, palliative care coordinators, certified massage therapists, a certified lymphedema therapist, a registered yoga instructor and a registered dietitian, and also includes a music therapy coordinator and pet therapy.
+The Integrative medicine team is made up of certified oncology nurses, also known as patient navigators, certified massage therapists, a certified lymphedema therapist, a registered yoga instructor, registered dietitians, a music therapy coordinator, palliative care coordinators and pet therapy.

-The process begins when new patients are introduced to our nurse coordinator who assesses their needs based on their diagnosis and treatment plan.
-Based on the assessment and patient interview, other team members will be included in the customized care plan.
-Then the patient is given a teaching session where we review the treatment plan and address questions and anxieties.
-The nurse will also coordinate patient appointments with radiation oncology, surgeons and diagnostic testing as needed.
+The process begins when new patients are introduced to our patient navigator.
+This nurse assesses patient needs based on their diagnosis and treatment plan.
+The results of the assessment and patient interview will tell us which other team members should be included in the customized care plan.

-Animals have a long history of providing people with unconditional acceptance, affection and companionship.
-Pet Therapy at Riverside is provided by our generous and enthusiastic community of volunteers who bring their certified therapy dogs - specially trained to be gentle and comforting around people - to interact with patients to the benefit of both species.
+Pet therapy at Riverside is provided by our generous and enthusiastic community of volunteers who bring their certified therapy dogs - specially trained to be gentle and comforting around people - to interact with patients.
 There are currently 10 different dogs that visit our facilities on a weekly basis.

 Mindful Yoga is a weekly program designed to meet the specialized needs of patients wherever they are in their process of healing.
 The atmosphere in the yoga class promotes relaxation and rejuvenation.
 It includes breathing techniques for stress reduction and guided imagery, along with gentle yoga poses that increase flexibility and stamina.